 6. Seek out your fitness tribe:

 It’s true that as humans we all like being part of something bigger than ourselves, and community is a massive part of fitness.
 But do try to pick an exercise tribe with like-minded people, and an ethos that suits you.
 There’s a certain element of snobbery in fitness nowadays, but try to ignore brand association and the latest trend, it’s about forging a long-term relationship here, and that can only happen if you’ve chosen an exercise that can truly deliver on what you want.

-If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate, visit our gym in Hackney and try one of our personal training sessions.
+If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate, visit our gym in Hoxton and try one of our personal training sessions.

 - Make Exercise Fun, but Focused

 - If I Could Only Do One Exercise: My Case For The Prowler